 Deals: A discounted family rate is available and children under 5 are always FREE.

+To make it the family-friendliest of visits, definitely pick one of Walker’s First Free Saturdays where admission is waived for all ages and there are tons of activities geared for kids (films, gallery hunts, art projects, etc).
 Sensory Friendly Sundays are a free event designed for kids, teens, and adults with sensory processing differences.
 Families can expect a calm environment with accommodations such as quiet spaces, noise-canceling headphones, and sunglasses available.
 Special art-making activities and films are offered as well.

 Deals: Walker Art Center offers FREE Thursday evenings and FREE first Saturdays.
 The Minneapolis Sculpture Garden is always FREE to roam around in.